for Veterans and the Public

 Smoking marijuana (pot) or any other drug irritates the lungs.
 You may be more likely to get serious lung infections, such as pneumonia.

-Other common recreational drugs, such as cocaine or crystal methamphetamine (also known as "meth" or "speed" or "crank" and "Tina"), can leave your body dehydrated and exhausted, as well as lead to skin irritation.
+Other common recreational drugs, such as cocaine or crystal methamphetamine ("meth," "speed"), can leave your body dehydrated and exhausted, as well as lead to skin irritation.
 All of these things can make it easier for you to get infections.

 The organ in your body that alcohol and other drugs affect most is your liver.
 The liver rounds up waste from chemicals that you put in your body.
 Those chemicals include recreational drugs as well as prescription drugs, such as your HIV medications.
 A weaker liver means less efficient "housekeeping" and, probably, a weaker you.